 As you can tell, there’s a lot to do in Fairbanks despite its relatively small size (it’s home to just about 30,000 people).
-You won’t be able to do it all with only one day, but you can squeeze in a few of these activities.
+You won’t be able to do it all in only one day, but you can squeeze in a few of these activities.

 For dinner after this long day of exploration, head to Thai House.
 This is one of several great Thai restaurants in Fairbanks, started by Thai immigrants who settled and built a community here.
 It’s surprising, but you can find great Thai food in the “Golden Heart” of Alaska!
 (That’s Fairbanks’ nickname.)

-Accommodation Resources for Day 6:
+Resources for Day 6: